Policies Which May Affect Your Certification

 Section 1019

 In accordance with section 1019 of P.L.
-116-315, Post 9/11 GI Bill students shall no longer be responsible for the repayment of monies sent to Lorain County Community College by the VA, should a debt be created, regardless of its cause.
-However, should a debt be created with Lorain County Community College as a result of the return of these monies to the VA, the student shall be responsible for that debt's payment.
-Failure to pay the debt in a timely manner may result in the student’s inability to enroll in future courses and continued refusal to pay the debt may result in it being sent to the Attorney General's office for collections.
+116-315, Post 9/11 GI Bill ® students shall no longer be responsible for the repayment of funds sent to Lorain County Community College by the VA, should a debt be created, regardless of its cause.
+However, should a debt be created with Lorain County Community College as a result of the return of these funds to the VA, the student shall be responsible for that debt's payment.
+Failure to pay the debt in a timely manner may result in the student’s inability to enroll in future courses: continued refusal to pay the debt may result in it being sent to the Attorney General's office for collections.

 House Bill 569 Ohio Hidden Heroes Scholarship